-7.1 On the first day of each month, the QC shall prepare a list which incorporates the rated play during the rating period into the previous list.
-This shall be done using the rating system formula.

-7.11 The rating period (for new players, see 7.14) is the period where a certain rating list is valid.

-- 7.12 The following data will be kept concerning each player whose rating is at least 1000 as of the current list: FIDE title, Federation, Current Rating, FIDE ID Number, Number of Games rated in the rating period, Date of Birth, Gender and the current value of K for the player. - 7.13 The closing date for tournaments for a list is 3 days before the date of the list; the tournaments ending before or on that day are rated on the list.
-Official FIDE events are rated on the list even if they end on the last day before the list date. - 7.14 A rating for a player new to the list shall be published only if it meets the following criteria: - 7.14a If based on results obtained under 6.3, a minimum of 9 games. - 7.14b If based on results obtained under 6.4, a minimum of 9 games played against rated opponents. - 7.14c The condition of a minimum of 9 games need not be met in one tournament.

-Results from other tournaments played within consecutive rating periods totalling not more than 26 months, are pooled to obtain the initial rating. - 7.14d The rating is at least 1000. - 7.14e The rating is calculated using all his results as if they were played in one tournament (it is not published until he has played at least 9 games) by using all the rating data available.

-7.2 Players who are not to be included on the list:
+- 7.1 On the first day of each month, the QC shall prepare lists which incorporates the rated play during the rating period into the previous lists.
+This shall be done using the rating system formula. - 7.11 The rating period (for new players, see 7.14) is the period where a certain rating list is valid. - 7.12 The following data will be kept concerning each player whose rating is at least 1000 as of the current list: FIDE title, Federation, Current Rating, ID Number, Number of games rated in the rating period, Date of Birth, Gender and the current value of K for the player. - 7.13 The closing date for tournaments for a list is 3 days before the date of the list; tournaments ending before or on that day may be rated on the list.
+Official FIDE events may be rated on the list even if they end on the last day before the list date. - 7.14 A rating for a player new to the list shall be published only if it meets the following criteria: - 7.14a If based on results obtained under 6.2, a minimum of 5 games. - 7.14b If based on results obtained under 6.3, a minimum of 5 games played against rated opponents. - 7.14c The condition of a minimum of 5 games need not be met in one tournament.
+Results from other tournaments played within consecutive rating periods of not more than 26 months are pooled to obtain the initial rating. - 7.14d The rating is at least 1000. - 7.14e The rating is calculated using all his results as if they were played in one tournament (it is not published until he has played at least 5 games) by using all the rating data available. - 7.2 Players who are not to be included on the list: - 7.21 Players whose ratings drop below 1000 in rapid list or in blitz list are listed on the next list as 'delisted' in that list.
+Thereafter they are treated in the same manner as any other unrated player.

-- 7.21 Players whose ratings drop below 1000 are listed on the next list as 'delisted'.
-Thereafter, they are treated in the same manner as any other unrated player. - 7.22 Titled players who are unrated are published in a separate list concurrently with the list of rated players. - 7.23 Inactive players are considered rated at their most recent published rating for purposes of rating and title results. - 7.23a A player is considered to commence inactivity if he plays no rated games in a one year period. - 7.23b A player regains his activity if he plays at least one rated game in a period and he is then listed on the next list.
+- 7.22 Titled players who are unrated are published in a separate list concurrently with the list of rated players. - 7.23 Inactive players are considered rated at their most recent published rating for purposes of rating. - 7.23a A player is considered to commence inactivity if he plays no rated games in a one year period.
+A player may be active in rapid or blitz list and inactive in the other list. - 7.23b A player regains his activity for the respective list if he plays at least one rated game in a period and he is then listed on the next list.

-8. The working of the FIDE Rating System
+8. The working of the FIDE Rating System for Rapid and Blitz ratings